 As featured on Grey Matters Blog for the Grey Muzzle Organization

-In my first two blog post on the Grey Matters Blog we discussed simple signs to look for to identify if your dog has joint pain.
+In my first two blog posts on the Grey Matters Blog, we discussed simple signs to look for to identify if your dog has joint pain.
 We then introduced the concept of “The Pain Trial” which every dog owner should know about and be able to discuss with their veterinarian.
 I have listed these posts for easy reference, in case you missed them:

 TopDog Health Series:

 - Is my dog in Pain?
 What to look for and how to listen.

 - The Pain Trial Concept for Dogs: What is it and why is it important?

 Now the conversation is going to shift focus from how to identify joint pain to what we can do to help our dogs.
 My goal is to answer some of the major questions that may exist in your mind and provide you with both practical and useful information that you can use to move forward in helping your dog’s joints.

 A Holistic Mindset Is Key to Maximizing Your Dog’s Joint Health

 When you think of improving your dog’s joint health you need to think holistically about the joints.
 Yes, improving what is going on ‘inside of each joint’ is important but also improving upon what is going on ‘outside of the joint’ is equally as important.
 What do I mean by this?